Article

 Violence reduction

-The SPF is committed to bringing together employers and trade unions to discuss how we might work in partnership to prevent and reduce violence towards NHS staff.
-We engage with NHS England's violence prevention and reduction team and other partners to influence and contribute to policy and resources, with the aim to give employers the knowledge and tools to provide safer workplaces and move away from a culture which sees violence as 'part of the job'.
+We engage with NHS England's violence prevention and reduction team and other partners to influence and contribute to policy and resources, aiming to give employers knowledge and tools to provide safer workplaces and move away from a culture which sees violence as 'part of the job'.

 Workplace violence impacts on staff health, wellbeing and retention; NHS services; and patient experience - preventing and reducing violence benefits everyone.